Bilingualism in Hong Kong: Chinese as an official language

-In 1974 Chinese was declared as another official language of Hong Kong through the Official Languages Ordinance.
-The ordinance does not specify any particular variety of Chinese although majority of Hong Kong residents have Cantonese, the language of Canton (now called Guangzhou), as their mother tongue and this is considered the de facto official variety used by the government.
+In 1974, Chinese was declared as another official language of Hong Kong through the Official Languages Ordinance.
+The ordinance did not specify any particular variety of Chinese.
+The majority of Hong Kong residents have Cantonese, the language of Canton (now Guangzhou), as their mother tongue and this is considered the de facto official variety used by the government.
 Annex I of the 1984 Sino-British Joint Declaration provided that in addition to Chinese, English may be used for official purposes in the future Hong Kong special administrative region; in March 1987, the Official Languages Ordinance was amended to require all new legislation to be enacted bilingually in both English and Chinese.
 Article 9 of the Hong Kong Basic Law affirms the official status of both Chinese and English in Hong Kong.

 Hong Kong's population reached 6.99 million in 2006, of which approximately 95% are of Chinese descent, the majority of which was Yue Chinese, such as Cantonese; and Hakka and Teochew.

 Some writers and media of Hong Kong use written Cantonese as publishing.
-Government of Hong Kong standardizes those written Cantonese characters in Hong Kong Supplementary Character Set.
+The Government of Hong Kong standardises those written Cantonese characters in Hong Kong Supplementary Character Set.

 English as an official language

 Hong Kong became a crown colony of the United Kingdom in 1841, and was established as a free port to serve as an entrepôt of the British Empire.
 The government officials and businessmen from Britain spoke English.
 The British administration in Hong Kong continued to use English as an official language, but added Chinese as another official language in 1974 through the Official Languages Ordinance.
 Annex I of the 1984 Sino-British Joint Declaration provided that English may be used in addition to Chinese for official purposes in the future Hong Kong special administrative region, and this is affirmed under article 9 of the 1990 Hong Kong Basic Law.

-Following the 1997 transfer, English is still widely used in law and business, and it is still taught in kindergartens, primary schools, secondary schools, and universities.
+Following the 1997 Handover of Hong Kong, English is still widely used in law and business, and it is still taught in kindergartens, primary schools, secondary schools, and universities.
 The British have also left their language on place names within Hong Kong, particularly on Hong Kong Island, where British rule had the largest impact.